Nabil593/PH-A01-Knowledge-Vault/README.md

 ```

 ## Purpose
+## Purpose
-This project was created as part of an HTML & CSS assignment to practice semantic HTML, CSS layout, and responsive web design.
-It focuses on building a clean, well-structured landing page with a functional layout.
+This project was created as part of an HTML & CSS assignment to practice basic web layout and design.

 ---